 Any type of criminal allegation is serious and must be treated as such.
-Whether it is domestic violence or roommate violence, these allegations involve restrictions on your record, reputation, and liberty.
-That it is wise to contact a Ft.
-Lauderdale roommate violence lawyer who has experience with domestic violence or roommate violence cases.
-Contact a knowledgeable attorney who understands the nuance involved in a roommate violence case, and who can fight for a favorable outcome.
+Whether it is domestic or roommate violence, these allegations involve restrictions on your record, reputation, and liberty.
+In these situations, you should contact a Ft.
+Lauderdale roommate violence lawyer who has experience with these cases.
+Contact a knowledgeable attorney who understands the nuance involved in a roommate abuse case, and who can fight for a favorable outcome.

 Characterizing Roommate Violence

 When violence is not characterized as domestic violence, the type of violence depends on the allegations.
 For example, in a battery situation, instead of domestic violence battery, the charge is simple battery.
 For aggravated battery as opposed to domestic violence aggravated battery, the charge is aggravated battery.